gibbona1/neal/README.md

 - [ ] JS in own files
 - [ ] CSS in own files
 - [x] Filename has number of labels in choice names
+- [ ] Loading and saving labels to google sheets each session for persistent data storage